 Here’s how the impression kit prices stack up:

-- Candid, FREE or $95: Candid maintains roughly 24 retail locations called Candid Studios.
+- Candid, FREE or $95: Candid maintains nearly 2 thousand retail locations called Candid Studios.
 If you visit one, you can skip the impression kit and have images taken of your teeth for free.
 If you don’t live near a store, you’ll have to buy the kit instead.
 It includes everything you’ll need to create your impressions, including putty, trays, a mouth spreader, and, of course, a prepaid shipping label.
 If $95 gives you sticker shock, keep in mind that Candid sometimes runs sales on the kit.
-We’ve seen it priced as low as $33.25.
+We’ve seen it priced in the $30 range before.

 - Smile Direct, FREE or $59: One of Smile Direct’s biggest edges over the competition is their 300+ SmileShops, hundreds of more locations than Candid.
 You can visit one of these shops and have images taken in person instead of taking impressions.
 If you do, it’s free!
 There’s no obligation to proceed with treatment, either.
 But if you don’t live near a SmileShop, you can still take your impressions at home.

 Both Candid and Smile Direct provide a guarantee on your impression kit.
 If you send in impressions and it turns out that you’re not a good candidate for treatment, they’ll refund the kit price.
 If you are a candidate, though, you’ll pay the kit price regardless of whether or not you decide to proceed.